 Style is so much more than dressing according to trends.
-It is also about feeling your absolute best in what you are wearing.
+It is also about feeling your absolute best in what you are wearing, especially with fitted shirts.
 Which of course comes down to choosing the right fits for your body.

 If the cut of your clothes isn’t right for your physique, you’re likely to feel uncomfortable in what you are wearing, regardless of how stylish it is.
 Hence, why you should, no NEED, to learn about the different fits and what they do for your body shape specifically.

 That being said, as trends evolve there are a hell of a lot more styles on the market and a whole load of buzzwords to contend with, which can make it trickier when shopping around.
 This is especially the case when some of those cuts share similarities with each other.

 How do you actually distinguish between a slim and fitted cut?
 The main difference between fitted and slim fit is fitted clothing is cut tighter around the torso than a slim fit.
 A fitted cut also solves the problem of the boxy slim cut by offering more shape to the body.
 As such, a fitted shirt is often cut with the curves and contours of the body in mind.

 Understandably, it can be an absolute minefield.
 It’s also no wonder that many men feel like they will just never find the right clothes for their body shape.

 If you are currently asking yourself “but aren’t slim fits and fitted cuts the same thing?”, then you are somewhat on the right track.
 In many ways both fitted and slim fits are related to one another.

 They both, for example, are cut closer to the body as opposed to a regular or loose fit.
 This means that they show off the person’s shape much more than the previous.
 On the other hand, the fitted look has evolved from the slim fit.